Application of Lagrange mechanics for analysis of the light-like particle motion in pseudo-Riemann space: Definition of Energy and its Variation

-where $\rho$ is some quantity, which is assumed to be equal 1.
-Putting down $x^1$ as time, coordinates with indexes $k,q=2,3,4$ as space coordinates and considering $\rho$ as energy of light-like particle with $ds=0$ we present it as
+Here, $\rho $ is some quantity, which is assumed to be equal 1.
+Putting down $x^{1} $as time, coordinates with indexes $k,q=2,3,4$ as space coordinates and considering $\rho $ as energy of light-like particle with $ds=0$ [10,11] we present it as

-where $\sigma$ is $\pm 1$.
+where $\sigma $ is $\pm 1$.

-Indexes except $k,q$ take values $1$ to $4$.
-With denotation of the velocity four-vector components as $v^{i}=dx^{i}/d\mu$ energy variation will be
+Indexes except $k,q$ are assigned values 1 to 4.
+With denotation of the velocity four-vector components as $u^{i} =dx^{i} /d\mu $ energy variation will be

 After substitution

 the partial derivatives with respect to coordinates are written as

 This expression is reduced to